-12AK.
-In any criminal proceedings, a Court may refuse to allow evidence on which the prosecution proposes to rely to be given, if it appears to the Court that having regard to all the circumstances, including-
+12AJ.
+In any criminal proceedings, a Exclusion of unfair Court may refuse to allow evidence on evidence which the prosecution proposes to rely to be given, if it appears to the Court that having regard to all the circumstances, including-

-- (a) any breach of this Part or any regulations made under section 12AI; and - (b) the circumstances in which the evidence was obtained, the admission of the evidence would have such an adverse effect on the fairness of the proceedings that the Court ought not to admit it.
+- (a) any breach of this Part or any regulations made under section 12AH; and - (b) the circumstances in which the evidence was obtained.

+the admission of the evidence would have such an adverse effect on the fairness of the proceedings that the Court ought not to admit it.